tylerbarker/phx_ts/README.md

 # phx_ts

+⚠️ Update: I'm no longer working on this.
+Anyone interested is welcome to copy and continue in my place if they wish.

 `phx_ts` is an experiment and a learning exercise.
 It's an attempt to port the JS libraries bundled with the Phoenix & Phoenix LiveView package to TypeScript such that you can install them via Hex, update your `package.json` and get all the resulting types with no change in functionality.
 Bundled and tested with [Bun](https://bun.sh).

 I'll be doing the same for `phoenix_live_view` as the 2nd package in this monorepo soon.
 Both will be published to Hex independently of one another.